aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

-As with the HAC algorithm using ‘ward’ linkage, K-Means clustering has done a good job across most of the algorithms, with some jazz and rap songs being ‘mistaken’ for K-Pop.
+As with the HAC algorithm using ‘ward’ linkage, K-Means clustering has done an excellent job across most of the algorithms, with some jazz and rap songs being ‘mistaken’ for K-Pop.

 ### Matrix Representation

-While these matrices are good for ‘eyeballing’ our results, they’re far from mathematically rigorous.
-Let’s consider some metrics to actually help us assign a number to our cluster quality.
+While these matrices are suitable for ‘eyeballing’ our results, they’re far from mathematically rigorous.
+Let’s consider some metrics to help assign a number to our cluster quality.

 ### Adjusted Rand Index

-The Adjusted Rand Index attempts to express what proportion of the cluster assignments are ‘correct’.
-It computes a similarity measure between two different clustering methods by considering all pairs of samples, and counting pairs that are assigned in the same or different clusters predicted, against the true cluster labels, adjusting for random chance.
+The Adjusted Rand Index attempts to express the proportion of ‘correct’ cluster assignments.
+It computes a similarity measure between two different clustering methods by considering all pairs of samples and counting pairs assigned in the same or different clusters predicted, against the true cluster labels, adjusting for random chance.

-This (as well as the other metrics we’ll consider) can be evaluated using Scikit-Learn.
+This metric (as well as the other metrics we’ll consider) can be evaluated using Scikit-Learn.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_a3a7a0b860e340449a9c496337b2a808.png)